revbayes/revbayes.github.io/README.md

 NOTE: You may get errors here that you need to update ruby to install these gems.

-Next, move into the `revbayes-site` repo directory, and install required gems via:
+Next, move into the `revbayes.github.io` repo directory, and install required gems via:

     bundle install